southchen/FE-Knowledge-Valut/Framework/react+ts/Typescript notes II Advanced types.md

 Use keyof to get all of an object’s keys as a union of string literal types.

+We can use the [`keyof` operator](https://mariusschulz.com/blog/keyof-and-lookup-types-in-typescript) to retrieve a union of [string literal types](https://mariusschulz.com/blog/string-literal-types-in-typescript) that contains all property keys of this object type:

 ```ts
 type anyKey =keyof any //type anyKey = string | number | symbol
 type anyArrKey = keyof any[]//number | "length" | "toString" | "toLocaleString" | "pop" | "push" | "concat" | "join" | "reverse" | "shift" | "slice" | "sort" | "splice" | "unshift" | "indexOf" | "lastIndexOf" | ...
 16 more ... | "flat